eclipse-vertx/vert.x/core_manual_python.md

     server.close()

 The close is actually asynchronous and might not complete until some time after the `close` method has returned.
-If you want to be notified when the actual close has completed then you can specify a block to the `close` function.
+If you want to be notified when the actual close has completed then you can specify a function handler to the `close` function.

-This block will then be called when the close has fully completed.
+This function will then be called when the close has fully completed.

-	def close_handler():
+    def close_handler(err):

+	if err is None:
-		print 'The server is now fully closed.'
+            print 'Server is closed!'
+        else:
+           err.printStackTrace()

     server.close(close_handler)